-For faculty and unclassified professionals, the university permits, and indeed encourages, a limited amount of consulting activity outside the faculty member's or unclassified professional's reasonably construed total professional responsibilities of employment by and for the university, on subjects that are within the faculty or unclassified professional member's area of professional expertise, provided such activity: (a) further develops the faculty member or unclassified professional in a professional sense or serves the community, state, or nation in an area related to the faculty or unclassified professional member's teaching, research and service to the university; and (c) is consistent with the objectives of the university.
+For faculty and unclassified professionals, the university permits, and indeed encourages, a limited amount of consulting activity outside the faculty member's or unclassified professional's reasonably construed total professional responsibilities of employment by and for the university, on subjects that are within the faculty or unclassified professional member's area of professional expertise, provided such activity: (a) further develops the faculty member or unclassified professional in a professional sense or serves the community, state, or nation in an area related to the faculty or unclassified professional member's professional expertise; (b) does not interfere with the faculty or unclassified professional member's teaching, research and service to the university; and (c) is consistent with the objectives of the university.
 Regular instructional service to other educational institutions is normally regarded as inappropriate and is thus generally prohibited.
 Without prior written approval, faculty or unclassified professional members on fulltime appointments shall not have significant outside managerial responsibilities, nor act as principal investigators, on sponsored projects that could be conducted at their employing university but instead are submitted and managed through another organization.
-The university's consulting policy is at Section - D40.
+The university's consulting policy is at Section D40.